Engagement has concluded

 You can visit the bus network redesign page to provide feedback on the current routes, which were launched in April 2021.

-How is this going to help the CURRENT transit system, i.e., roads for mobility challenged individuals, increased security on LRT and all transit stations, improving bus routes including transferring?Wendeebee asked 6 months ago
+How is this going to help the CURRENT transit system, i.e., roads for mobility challenged individuals, increased security on LRT and all transit stations, improving bus routes including transferring?Wendeebee asked about 1 year ago

 This project, Implementing Mass Transit for 1.25 Million People, is a planning project with a longer-term horizon (10-15 years).
 Through this project, there is an opportunity to reconsider the design of some of our transit streets, particularly those that are expected to include a significant infrastructure investment (i.e., dedicated transit lanes).